collective/volto-sentry/readme.md

 ## Installing the addon

-1. If you already have a volto project, just update `package.json`:
+1. If you already have a Volto project, update `package.json`:

    ```JSON
    "addons": [